Berman510/discord_movie-night-bot/README.md

 ---

+### ✅ What's New in 1.14.1
+- Asymmetric per-session vote caps: users can upvote up to max(1, floor(n/3)) and downvote up to max(1, floor(n/5)) movies per session.
+Friendly ephemeral message appears if a user hits the limit, listing their current votes.

 ### 🚀 Next Up (1.14.1)
 - [ ] Dashboard: clarify actions
   - Rename “Planned” → “Plan for later” (move out of active voting, keep in backlog)